 The council holds a database of all known private water supplies in the county which enables us to respond effectively to such matters as pollution incidents and planning applications.
-You may want to check that the supply you are using has been notified to our department register and if not, complete the private water supply notification and email it to us at email@example.com
+You may want to check that the supply you are using has been notified to our department register and if not, complete the online private water supply notification form.

 Risk assessment of private water supplies

 To comply with the Private Water Supplies (England) Regulations 2016, the council is required to carry out a risk assessment of all shared and commercially used private water supplies once every five years.
 A commercially used water supply can be one that supplies a food business, holiday home or a privately rented property.